 b) In order to fulfil our contractual obligations.
 This includes where you have asked us to do something before entering into a contract, for example to provide a quote;

-c) With explicit consent to do so.
-For example to provide you with updates about our services or forthcoming events but clients will have to opt in to receive this information;
+c) With your explicit consent to do so.
+For example, to provide you with updates about our services or forthcoming events; and

 d) To comply with our legal or regulatory obligations.
 For instance, where we are required to notify the FCA of something.